aueda/sintegra-ie/README.md

 #SintegraIE

-SintegraIE is a .NET wrapper for Sintegra's IE validation.
+SintegraIE is a .NET wrapper for Sintegra's Inscrição Estadual validation.

 It uses the [official library](http://www.sintegra.gov.br/download.html) to validate IE.